-Stepping away from the commotion at Westminster , and the latest political moves, most of us are concerned about how Brexit could affect everyday life, including future travel in Europe.
+Stepping away from the discussions, debates and the latest political moves at Westminster, most of us are concerned about how Brexit could affect everyday life, including our booked holidays and future travel in Europe.

-Please note, the below only applies if you are an AllClear branded policyholder.
+Please note, this section only applies if you are an AllClear branded policyholder.

 As the nature of the deal remains unknown, we can’t be sure whether the airline flight delay compensation scheme will be valid after Brexit.
-The government has advised that the new rules will not fall below the EU standards but wording of this has yet to be produced.
+The government has advised that the new rules will match EU standards but wording of this has yet to be produced.

 What do you need to do if Brexit causes you delays?

 Tour operators and airlines are likely to provide guidance if disruption is expected.
 Make sure you follow their advice and ensure you allow plenty of time to check in and to clear customs.
 If you find yourself delayed, or having to abandon your trip, through no fault of your own, you may be covered if you have taken out the optional extra of Trip Disruption cover.
 Make sure you keep any receipts from your delay and any documentation you get from airline or authorities.
 Plus, if you can, take photos of any queues or flight boards showing delays.

 If you need to cancel your trip before your departure date, make sure it’s for one of the reasons outlined in the cancellation section of cover.
 Our policies don’t cover cancellations because you decide not to travel.
 If your airline or tour operator cancel your trip, try to claim any money back directly from them or from your credit card, as we’ll only consider eligible costs that you can’t get back from elsewhere.